 Here are a few tips that will ensure that your catalytic converter remains in good shape and does not reduce the efficacy of your exhaust system.

-Leaded fuel can be harmful for your car as it can cause lead poisoning and reduce the efficiency of your converter.
-Always go with a high grade fuel to prevent your car from encountering such issues on the long run.
-By using low grade quality fuel, you may think you’re saving money, but you will have to pay a high cost for repairing an engine that has suffered lead poisoning.
+Leaded fuel can be harmful to your car as it can cause lead poisoning and reduce the efficiency of your converter.
+Always use high-grade fuel to prevent your car from encountering such issues in the long run.
+You may think you’re saving money by using low-grade fuel, but you will have to pay a high cost for repairing an engine that has suffered lead poisoning.

 2) Lubricants and fuel additives

-It is recommended that you only use fuel additives and lubricants that are approved by the manufacturers or in other words, OEM approved.
-Lubricants that have not been approved are likely to contain components, which when combusted produce by-products that can damage the converter.
+It is recommended that you only use fuel additives and lubricants that are approved by the manufacturers or, in other words, OEM-approved.
+Lubricants that have not been approved are likely to contain components that, when combusted, produce by-products that can damage the converter.

 3) Low clearance